gilesbowkett/argonaut/readme.md

 notes from original version
 ---------------------------

-This code started life as part of an ETL system for transforming Mongo data into SQL for analytics purposes.
+This code started life as part of an ETL system for transforming Mongo data into SQL.

-It contains several Rake tasks related to that use.
+It contains several Rake tasks related to that use case.

 `rake mongo:generate collection=muppets iterations=2000`